Hauteclere/DRFmasterclass/walkthrough.md

 Note that since we have already registered `users/urls.py` to be included in the global path list, we don't have to repeat that step.

+# Step 9: Creating Related Model Instances

+## One final serializer
-Finally, we need a way for users to add a new team to their team history.
+As our last task for the lesson, we need a way for users to add a new team-of-the-week to their team history.
 First let's add one more serializer to `users/serializers.py`:

 ```python
 from .models import CustomUser, Team